SillyTavern/SillyTavern-Docs/Extras/extensions/XTTS.md

 It's possible to use HTTP streaming with the latest version of the XTTS server to get the chunks of generated audio as soon as it is available!

-> **This doesn't work with RVC!**
+#### This doesn't work with RVC!

-The audio will still be generated (assuming you're using the latest version of the RVC extension!) and converted, *but not streamed* as RVC requires to have the full audio file before initiating the conversion.
+The audio will still be generated (assuming you're using the latest version of the RVC extension) and converted, *but not streamed* as RVC requires to have the full audio file before initiating the conversion.
 Streamed RVC is still being investigated...

+#### How to get streaming support?

 1. Update to the latest `staging` branch of SillyTavern.
 2. Update the XTTS server to the latest version.